Boiler Installation Cost

 Biomass Boiler Cost

-A biomass boiler is an extremely environmentally friendly option when it comes to choosing a new boiler.
+A biomass boiler is an environmentally-friendly option for a new boiler.

-A biomass boiler is great for the environment in comparison to other models and is also very energy efficient – you can save up to 30% to 50% on your energy bills.
-This means that a biomass boiler is a brilliant long-term investment.
+A biomass boiler is great for the environment in comparison to other models, while also being energy efficient, potentially saving you between 30% to 50% on your energy bills.

 A biomass boiler costs around £7,800 to £14,500.